lengran/CS2DropKnife/README.md

 Version 2.0 allows each player to only drop once in a round.

-Version 3.0 only knife dropping in freeze time (before round actually starts) and the knife will be sent directly to teammates.
+Version 3.0 only allows knife dropping in freeze time (before round actually starts) and the knife will be sent directly to teammates.